imankulov/pickle-compat/README.md

 ## Get back to unpickling with "latin1" encoding.
 Be careful with non-ASCII strings

 So, as we learned, the only practical unpickling option is to automatically decode Python 2 str to Python 3 str using "latin1" as an encoding.
 As we discussed earlier, though, we need to be very careful with byte strings implicitly encoded with UTF-8.
 I will only provide some examples where you can accidentally come across them.
-This way or another, you need to fix everything outlined below, regardless of whether you plan to deal with Pickle cases, or not.
+This way or another, you need to fix everything outlined below, regardless of whether you plan to deal with Pickle cases.

 ### Code